OrchardCMS/OrchardDoc/Documentation/Contributing-patches.markdown

 ## What to do once your pull request has been reviewed

-Once your contribution and has been accepted and integrated into the official Orchard CMS repository you can now delete the branch.
+Once your contribution has been accepted and integrated into the official Orchard CMS repository you can now delete the branch.
 GitHub will let you know when this is safe to do.
-On the pull request page you will see a `Delete branch` button at the bottom of the pull requests activity and comments list:
+You will see a `Delete branch` button at the bottom of the pull request page:

 ![](../Upload/submitting-patches/pull-complete-can-delete.png)